Punktum-dk/epp-service-specification/README.md

 #### sandbox

-- Please see [EPP service specification Wiki](https://github.com/DK-Hostmaster/epp-service-specification/wiki) for up to date information forthe production environment accessible at : `epp-sandbox.dk-hostmaster.dk` on port: `700`
+- Please see [EPP service specification Wiki](https://github.com/DK-Hostmaster/epp-service-specification/wiki) for up to date information for the production environment accessible at : `epp-sandbox.dk-hostmaster.dk` on port: `700`

 - This environment is intended for client development towards the DK Hostmaster EPP service
 - info and check requests made to this environment will reflect sandbox data.
 For host objects, some static content synched in by DK Hostmaster, in addition to sandbox data